MarlinFirmware/MarlinDocumentation/_features/auto_bed_leveling.md

 If all goes well, move the nozzle down close to the bed and use a piece of paper to test the nozzle height.
 The paper should slide with a little bit of catch, but not too much.
 Now move the nozzle to different points on the bed with `G1` and re-test the height with the paper at each point.
 The feel should be close to the same at all points.
 If you find that the leveling isn't very accurate, use `M48` to test the accuracy of the bed probe.

 ## Bed Leveling and Printing
-Marlin is save the bed leveling results to EEPROM after each `G29` command.
+Marlin saves the bed leveling results to EEPROM after each `G29` command.
 It will remain in memory until the next `G29` or homing by `G28`.
 After each `G28` a simple `M420 S1` will restore the saved mesh to memory.
 It is advised to set your slicer to add the `M420 S1` in the starting code.

 In order to load the mesh from the printer boot up, after the `M420 S1` you can save this ABL active satus with `M500`.